What is granuloma annulare?

 How is granuloma annulare diagnosed?

-Most often granuloma annulare is recognised because of its characteristic apppearance.
+Most often granuloma annulare is recognised clinically because of its characteristic appearance.
 But sometimes the diagnosis is not obvious, and other conditions may be considered.
-In such cases, a small biopsy (when a tiny piece of skin is removed under local anaesthetic) will help to establish the cause of the rash.
-The biopsy shows characteristic necrobiotic degeneration of dermal collagen surrounded by an inflammatory reaction, and is not a true granuloma.
+Skin biopsy usually shows necrobiotic degeneration of dermal collagen surrounded by an inflammatory reaction.
+It is not a true granuloma.

 What treatment is available for granuloma annulare?